svenevs/exhale/docs/usage.rst

 .. code-block:: py

-    def generateDoxygenXML():
+    def generateDoxygenXML(stripPath):
         '''
         Generates the doxygen xml files used by breathe and exhale.
         Approach modified from:

         - https://github.com/fmtlib/fmt/blob/master/doc/build.py

-        The differences are in some of the arguments to Doxygen.
+        :param stripPath:
+            The value you are sending to exhale.generate via the key 'doxygenStripFromPath'.
+Usually, should be '..'.
         '''
         from subprocess import PIPE, Popen
         try:
             doxygen_cmd = ["doxygen", "-"]# "-" tells Doxygen to read configs from stdin
             doxygen_proc = Popen(doxygen_cmd, stdin=PIPE)
             doxygen_proc.communicate(input=r'''